kredati/cin3010s20/syllabus.0.1.md

 #### To be scheduled during exam period: Stand-up consultations for final projects in process.
 (These are voluntary, but very highly encouraged.)

 #### May 1: Final papers due by 11:59pm.

+### Course policies
+#### Addressing Scott
+Scott prefers you call him Scott.
+If you must inscribe your hierarchical relation, he prefers Professor Richmond.
+He will deliver a dad joke (well, a gay uncle joke) by calling you "Student" if you call him "Professor."

+#### Late work
+Late work is accepted only by negotiation at least 48 hours in advance of a deadline, or with documentation of significant hardship.

+#### Academic misconduct and plagiarism
+School of Graduate Studies policies on academic misconduct and plagiarism are in full effect.
+These can be found at https://www.sgs.utoronto.ca/policies-guidelines/academic-integrity-resources/.
+This is deadly serious stuff for graduate students; I am a deep stickler for academic integrity.
+If you have questions or even hesitations about what is permissible, please ask early and often.
+Also, if it comes down to giving me something plagiarized or flub a deadline, flub the deadline (the late work policy above notwithstanding).

+#### Contact
+I cannot guarantee a response in a particular window of time; I will do my best to respond within two business days of emails and Slack DMs.
+That said, especially if it's a time sensitive matter, I encourage you to send a follow-up email if I haven't gotten back to you within a week.
+I will _thank_ you for the reminder; it is not remotely an imposition.